 The customer role is a lonely and intense role that we know has "caused" burn-out.
-Programmers get a coach, and customers need someone too.
+Programmers get a coach, Customers need someone too!

-The customer needs someone to talk to, to help them resolve their issues, ensure they realise they are "not alone" and to mitigate the risk of customer burn-out.
+- The Customer needs someone to talk to, to help them resolve their issues, ensure they realize they are "not alone" and to mitigate the risk of customer burn-out.
 To be effective this person should:

 - Not be on the project

 - Not be a manager

-- Have enough IT & business experience to

-- provide effective and pragmatic support
+- Have enough IT & business experience to provide effective and pragmatic support

 - Will not try to solve their problems

-- Is someone the customer can trust
+- Is someone the Customer can trust

 We need to provide professional support to customers, a Customer Counsellor (think Deanna Troi from Star Trek: The Next Generation).
-This practice combines the patterns Mentor and Shoulder to Cry On [9] outlined by Mary Lynn Manns and Linda Rising.

-We have found that the Customer Counsellor practice makes a difference to the well-being and effectiveness of the customer.
-To be effective the Customer Counsellor meets the customer regularly in a private place that is completely confidential.
-If the customer gets stuck they can call the Counsellor straight away
+We have found that the Customer Counsellor practice makes a difference to the well-being and effectiveness of the Customer.
+To be effective the Customer Counsellor meets the

+Customer regularly in a private place that is completely confidential.
+If the Customer gets stuck they can call the Counsellor straight away